jwarby/i18n-lint/README.md

 #### Options

-Options are passed as an object, as the second parameter to `hslint`.
+Options are passed as an object, as the second parameter to `i18n-lint`.

 ##### `templateDelimiters`
 ###### type: `Array`, default: `[]`